SAP-samples/ams-samples-java/README.md

 ## Description

-All samples deployed on Cloud Foundry use the [SAP application router](https://www.npmjs.com/package/@sap/approuter) as OAuth 2.0 client and Business Application Gateway and forwards (reverse proxy) the requests to the backend sample application (Spring/Java) running on Cloud Foundry.
+All samples deployed on Cloud Foundry use the [SAP application router](https://www.npmjs.com/package/@sap/approuter) as OAuth 2.0 client and Business Application Gateway which forwards (reverse proxy) the requests to the backend sample application (Spring/Java) running on Cloud Foundry.
 The application uses a Token Validation Client Library to validate the token before serving a resource to the client: it checks for all incoming requests whether the user is authenticated.
 The Authorization Client Library is used to make sure that the subject has the requested permissions